dave-ai/Model_disease_spreading-/README.md

 reqiring hospitalization or perishing.
 e) Each survived person is then considered immune from further infections.

-The visual of the state machine is reported hereby:
+The visual description of the state machine is reported hereby:
 ![picture](images/state_machine_person.jpg)